 Field-hunting tip

-Look in alkaline igneous rocks, pegmatites country — that is the host setting where catapleiite typically forms.
+Look in alkaline igneous rocks, pegmatites country, the host setting where catapleiite typically forms.
 If you start seeing aegirine, microcline, natrolite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, pseudohexagonal habit, so train your eye for that shape before scanning the outcrop.